All of us at Planet FM wish you a safe and relaxing summer. Take it easy, look after each other, and keep washing your hands!

 One of the most compelling sculptures at the 2017 Sculpture on the Gulf Exhibition on Waiheke Island was a work by Tiffany Singh, developed in partnership with the Auckland Resettled Community Coalition.

-The first day of the lunar new year, or Chinese New Year, is observed on Saturday 25 January, when we farewell the Year of the Pig and welcome in the Year of the Rat.
+Chinese New Year is up on us!
+Saying farewell to the Year of the Rat (and what a year it was), we welcome in the Year of the Ox.
 According to custom, the twelve animals of the Chinese zodiac bring unique qualities.
-Pigs are famed for kind-heartedness and positivity and the rat is known for its industrious nature and quick-wittedness.
+Rats are known for their industrious nature and quick-wittedness, while the Ox is famed for endurance, honesty and dignity.

 The traditional new year greeting wishes good fortune; “Gong xi fa cai” in Mandarin and “Gong hei fat choy” in Cantonese.